jili5044/desktop-clock/README.md

 ### Author name: Jiaxin Liu

 ## Introduction
-Desktop Clock is a minimalist and elegant desktop clock application for Windows, crafted with PyQt5.
+desktop-clock is a minimalist and elegant application for Windows, crafted with PyQt5.
 It features a transparent floating window that elegantly presents the current time, offering a blend of functionality and style right on your desktop.

-## Why Desktop Clock?
+## Why desktop-clock?

-Perfect for users who enjoy a clutter-free desktop or often work with the taskbar hidden, This desktop clock ensures time is always visible at a glance.
+Perfect for users who enjoy a clutter-free desktop or often work with the taskbar hidden, This clock ensures time is always visible at a glance.
 It's designed for convenience, with customizable fonts and colors to match your desktop theme and personal taste.

 Key Features: